EPCCed/archer2-intro-to-lammps/_episodes/03-simulation-setup.md

 The size of the time-step is a careful juggling of speed vs. accuracy.
 A small time-step guarantees that no particle interactions are missing, at the cost of a lot of computation time.
-A large time-step allows for simulations that probe effects at long time scales, but risks a particle moving so much in each time-step, that some interactions are missed -- in extreme cases, some particles can 'fly' right through each other.
+A large time-step allows for simulations that probe effects at longer time scales, but risks a particle moving so much in each time-step, that some interactions are missed -- in extreme cases, some particles can 'fly' right through each other.
 The 'happy medium' depends on the system type, size, and temperature, and can be estimated from the average diffusion of the particles.

 The next line sets what thermodynamic information we want LAMMPS to output to the terminal and the log file.